Skyshader77/Lacryma-Hydra/chapter17-5.typ

 fueled the Forge.

 Majorian was placed on a tray.
 Men of the Crucible held it inches away from the Forge's opening.
 Dry air escaped Nix's lips as she tried to scream for his name.
-Alexander and Boniface stood before the contraption, the latter's eyes glowing with a child's sense of wonder.
-Alexander clapped his hands.
+Sixtus and Boniface stood before the contraption, the latter's eyes glowing with a child's sense of wonder.
+Sixtus clapped his hands.
 The Men of the Crucible threw the wailing Majorian into the Forge.

 A vertiginous silence ran.
 Nix fell on her knees.
 There was no asymptotes to the Faith's cruelty.
 They would deny Majorian an honorable demise.